narottamgoyal/Share-Information/MongoDb/linux/setup-mongo-db-in-ubuntu.md

         sudo systemctl status mongod
         ```

-# Run MongoDB Shell in linux Terminal
+# Install MongoDB Shell in linux Terminal
 -  Check if MongoDB Shell (mongosh) is Installed
     ```
     which mongosh